 Here are some examples and signs of fishing for compliments;

 - Someone always feigns insecurity or vulnerability so you can reassure them

 - They are self-deprecating even when the self-criticism is unfounded

-- They play down their achievements and reject your compliments to get you to intensify them
+- They play down their achievements and reject your compliments in order to get you to intensify them

 - They boast about things and achievements